JP Morgan Maintains Walmart (WMT) Neutral Recommendation

 What is the Fund Sentiment?

-There are 3970 funds or institutions reporting positions in Walmart.
-This is an increase of 77 owner(s) or 1.98% in the last quarter.
-Average portfolio weight of all funds dedicated to WMT is 0.61%, an increase of 18.70%.
-Total shares owned by institutions increased in the last three months by 1.54% to 1,012,642K shares.
+There are 4002 funds or institutions reporting positions in Walmart.
+This is an increase of 26 owner(s) or 0.65% in the last quarter.
+Average portfolio weight of all funds dedicated to WMT is 0.62%, an increase of 25.32%.
+Total shares owned by institutions decreased in the last three months by 38.27% to 1,015,907K shares.
 The put/call ratio of WMT is 0.99, indicating a bullish outlook.

 What are Other Shareholders Doing?